-- Financing Strategy (11b): Narrative should tie everything together, and indicate how the activities you plan to undertake address the needs and financing gaps in your market. - Clearly describe how the CMF Award will be delivered to the project (e.g., grant or loan) and what phase of project financing it will support. - Financing strategy narrative should discuss the Financing Activities/Products table in Appendix 1.
+- Financing Strategy (11b): Narrative should tie everything together and indicate how the activities you plan to undertake address the needs and financing gaps in your market. - Clearly describe how the CMF Award will be delivered to the Project (e.g., grant or loan) and what phase of project financing it will support. - Financing strategy narrative should discuss the Financing Activities/Products table in Appendix 1.

-An Applicant will score more favorably if its CMF Award activities will result in more favorable financing rates and terms.
+Ar Applicant will score more favorably if its CMF Award activities will result in more favorable financing rates and terms.

-- Secondary Market Activity (11c): If applicable, describe the anticipated transaction(s) and how all CMF requirements will remain in place. - Loan Loss Reserve or Loan Guarantees (11d): If applicable, describe the strategy, the structure, and the role of a CMF Award. - This question will only appear if the Applicant selects these options in Q9a. - For Appendix 1 if a numeric field is not applicable, input "0".
+- Secondary Market Activity (11c): If applicable, describe the anticipated transaction(s) and how all CMF requirements will remain in place. - Loan Loss Reserve or Loan Guarantees (11d): If applicable, describe the strategy, the structure, and the role of a CMF Award. - This question will only appear if the Applicant selects these options in Q9a. - Financing strategy narrative should discuss the Financing Activities/Products table in Appendix 1.
+In this table, the Applicant will provide data for each product planned to be offered with the CMF Award.